znerd/lessc2java/README.txt

-This is lesscss4j, which allows Java builds to convert LessCSS files to regular CSS files.
+This is lesscss-ji, which allows Java builds to convert LessCSS files to regular CSS files.
 Both Apache Ant and Maven builds are supported.

 For more information about LessCSS, see: